zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 ❯ pyenv local 3.12.1 && pyenv exec pip install poetry
 ```

-!!!warning

-    ABOVE STEP TO BE REPLACED soon with a proper zcli installation via pip/pipx

 Finally launch the docker compose application stack with our script: